Tidykiwi/student-database/README.md

 The numerical marks are converted to a letter grade (such as 96 to an A+).

-When the program is <b>executed</b>
+When the program is <b>executed</b> the following steps are completed before the user interacts with the program: <br>
+• Read in student data (from studentdata.txt) of the five (5) students (ID, name, and the marks for 3 assignments for 2 courses).<br>
+• Data will be in the following format:<br>
+id,firstName,lastName,mathMark1,mathMark2,mathMark3,englishMark
+1,englishMark2,englishMark3.<br>
+• Create a Student object for each student data given.
+Create an AssignmentMarks object for each course the student has and set the name and marks appropriately.<br>
+• Store the student objects using a Collection Framework (that implements an abstract class).<br>

-When the program is running the user is displayed a menu with the following options:<br>
+When the program is <b>running</b> the user is displayed a menu with the following options:<br>
 - Display student marks.<br>
 • Display a table of all the student marks, including the marks for both courses as well as the average mark for each.<br>
 - Display student grades.<br>